The Allerton Garden and McBryde Garden may be an unconventional duo.

 On the art side, art buffs will be entranced by the 200 or so fanciful bronze sculptures scattered throughout the gardens.

-One of the largest collections of bronze sculptures in the United States, they include life-size figures of people, like a family reading a book on a bench and a man and a boy sitting on a giant fish, sports a tree trunk for a tail.
+One of the largest collections of bronze sculptures in the United States, they include life-size figures of people, like a family reading a book on a bench plus a man and a boy sitting on a giant fish with a tree trunk for a tail.

 Other sculptures depict bears, a flock of birds flying from the lagoon and a pensive frog in a pond.